-Each workspace has a default retention policy that's applied to all tables.
-You can set a different retention policy on individual tables.
+Each workspace has a default retention setting that's applied to all tables.
+You can configure a different retention setting on individual tables.

 During the interactive retention period, data is available for monitoring, troubleshooting, and analytics.
 When you no longer use the logs, but still need to keep the data for compliance or occasional investigation, archive the logs to save costs.

 Archived data stays in the same table, alongside the data that's available for interactive queries.
 When you set a total retention period that's longer than the interactive retention period, Log Analytics automatically archives the relevant data immediately at the end of the retention period.

 The archive period can only be set at the table level, not at the workspace level.

 When you shorten an existing retention setting, Azure Monitor waits 30 days before removing the data, so you can revert the change and avoid data loss in the event of an error in configuration.
 You can purge data immediately when required.

 When you increase the retention setting, the new retention period applies to all data that's already been ingested into the table and hasn't yet been purged or removed.

 If you change the archive settings on a table with existing data, the relevant data in the table is also affected immediately.
 For example, you might have an existing table with 180 days of interactive retention and no archive period.
 You decide to change the retention setting to 90 days of interactive retention without changing the total retention period of 180 days.
 Log Analytics immediately archives any data that's older than 90 days and none of the data is deleted.